 “Therefore I take pleasure in infirmities, in reproaches, in needs, in persecutions, in distresses, for Christ’s sake.
 For when I am weak, then I am strong” (2 Cor.
 12:7-10).

 We see in verse 7 that God allowed Paul to suffer with this “thorn in the flesh,” some physical suffering that came from Satan.
 And even though Paul pleaded repeatedly for the Lord to remove the problem, it was allowed to serve a good purpose in Paul’s life.
 We know this because of the Lord’s reply to the prayers.
 He did not say, “Whatever you ask you’ll receive, if you have faith!”
 No!
 Not at all.
 The Lord told Paul that His grace would be enough and that His power will bring spiritual strength in weakness.

 It is common to want the Lord to just fix the problems.
-He wants to show the sufficiency of His grace, and the magnificence of His power working in our lives so that we can bear the fruit of an overcoming life that gives Him glory.
+It is more important, however, that He wants to show the sufficiency of His grace, and the magnificence of His power working in our lives so that we can bear the fruit of an overcoming life that gives Him glory.